 First settle in Roman times, there is dispute over how the island got its name; either from the Greek ‘Kapros’ meaning ‘Wild Boar’ or from the Roman ‘Capreae’ meaning ‘goats’.
 Certainly there have been wild boar fossils found on the island, so either could be the origin.
 Travel by boat across the Bay of Naples, and discover the gorgeous island of Capri using the funicular, on foot or by bus.
 From enchanting beaches and coves to picturesque towns, the island has many places to explore.

 Sorrento is famous for the production of Limoncello.

 We recognise that everyone’s travel arrangements are unique, so all our holidays to Europe can be booked ‘with flight’ or ‘without flight’, giving you more flexibility and choice.

-Book your holiday ‘with flight’ and choose between Gatwick and Liverpool flights to Naples airport.
+Book your holiday ‘with flight’ from Gatwick to Naples airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
 The coach transfer takes approx 1 hour 15 minutes to the Hotel Caravel.

 ‘Without flight’ holidays – the flexible travel option

 Alternatively, tailor your journey to suit you by booking your holiday ‘without flight’ allowing you the freedom to book your own flights from your local airport.

 If you choose this option, transfers are not included in the price.
 However, below are some suggestions to help you reach your destination: